LGBTQ music: 1990s

 Blur's 1994 single "Girls & Boys" was a hit that explored themes of androgyny and pansexuality.
 Lesbian musician Melissa Etheridge used the success of her song "Come to My Window", popular among lesbian crowds, to campaign for same-sex unions and LGBTQ parental rights.

-Celeste Carballo and Sandra Mihanovich in the highly controversial image used for the cover art of their album Mujer contra mujer (1990), which is celebrated by the Argentine lesbian community.

 In 1990, Argentine singers Sandra Mihanovich and Celeste Carballo (who were also a romantic couple) released their second and final studio album as a pop duo, Mujer contra mujer.
 The record is celebrated as a landmark in lesbian visibility in Argentina and has become a symbol for the local LGBTQ community.

 An increase in pro-LGBTQ laws and artists condemning homophobia in their music populated much of the 1990s.
 Groups such as Placebo, Alcazar, Right Said Fred, Maná, and more joined the ranks of allies and LGBTQ musicians.
 Bands such as Pansy Division and Tribe 8 led the queercore offshoot of hardcore punk that helped solidify LGBTQ arts in the decade.
 Robby Reverb, a member of gay punk band mOral SeX recorded rock and country music as well, including "Accept It", written by gay poet Drew Blood.

 2000s

 The 2000s saw LGBTQ music branch off into its own genre, and new artists like Lady Gaga, Christina Aguilera, Will Young, Scissor Sisters, The Gossip, RuPaul, Mika, Dario, Adam Lambert, Lauren Jauregui, Sakima, Dawnstar, Neon Trees, and Miley Cyrus supported a growing industry, spreading the message of equality and positivity.

+Hip Hop became an increasingly queer influenced industry.
+Though many performers were still adjusting to the appeal of mainstream markets, queer hip hop artists were still prevalent.
+They became more of a singular exception to the industry.
+Hurricane Katrina took life and excitement out of many parts in the south, but the return and rise of sissy rappers, open and out queer bounce rappers specifically in New Orleans, brought back excitement and joy through live performances of queer hip hop.